The First Home Grant Scheme is No More. What are the Other Options for First-Home Buyers?

 In areas where house prices are high, the Shared Ownership Scheme helps buyers by purchasing a share of the home.
 The buyer then pays rent on the Housing New Zealand share while owning the rest of the property.
 Over time, the buyer can purchase additional shares until they own the home outright.

-Bank and Lender Programs
+Bank & Lender Programs

 Banks and financial institutions offer their own first-home buyer programs, which can include special home loan rates, cash contributions towards home purchases, and tailored financial advice.
 At Rapson, we have access to over 50 lenders and work exclusively for our clients, so get in touch with us to find out which of these deals might suit your particular circumstances.